 Client falls on uneven terrain, snow, ice.
-Passengers are as-Before After sisted entering / leaving vehicle.
-The walking route is chosen to min-S L R۷ S RV L imise slipping risk and avoid exposure to unsafe heights.
-Passengers 2 2 1 1 are reminded to not be distracted by taking pictures or other activities while walking.
+Passengers are assisted entering / leaving vehicle.
+The walking route is chosen to minimize slipping risk and avoid exposure to unsafe heights.
+Passengers are reminded to not be distracted by taking pictures or other activities while walking.
 "Microspike" crampons are carried on all winter tours and supplied to clients as required.